 Parent and pupil information: (Yr 4 2018/19)

 Welcome to our class page!
 My name is Miss Miles and I am the Year 4 teacher.
-We are extremely lucky to have two teaching assistants in our class: Miss Finn and Miss Watkins
+We are extremely lucky to have Mrs Tucker as our amazing TA

-This topic will allow us to work together to find out information about the wonderful country we live in.
+This topic will allow us to work together to find out information and explore the wonderful country we live in.
 We will be looking at how Wales has changed over time and predicting what changes we think will be made especially to Cardiff Bay in years to come as well as comparing Wales to Brazil.